alejio/mlops_tutorial/README.md

 The project focusses on incrementally improving the supporting MLOps infrastructure of a simple ML-powered application.

-Starting from the most basic config (0Ops), we gradually "decorate" the app with standard CI/CD workflows to arrive at a setup that enables basic ML auditability, reproducibility, and collaboration.
+Starting from the most basic config (0Ops), we gradually "decorate" the app over a series of **Milestones** with standard CI/CD workflows to arrive at a setup that enables basic ML auditability, reproducibility, and collaboration.

 In this project we take advantage of basic functionality of state-of-the-art tools such as: